 Origin of raphideModern Latin from Classical Greek rhaphis (gen. rhaphidos), needle: for Indo-European base see raphe

-Origin of raphideFrench sing. of raphides, from New Latin, from Greek rhaphides, pl. of rhaphis needle from rhaptein to sew ; see wer-2 in Indo-European roots.
+Origin of raphideFrench sing. of raphides from New Latin from Greek rhaphides pl. of rhaphis needle from rhaptein to sew ; see wer-2 in Indo-European roots.